spedas/pyspedas/docs/source/utilities.rst

 There are several routines for performing interpolation in PySPEDAS, each designed for slightly different use cases.

-pyspedas.tinterpol_mxn() interpolates along time independently for each component of a scalar, vector, matrix, or higher-dimensional series.
+pyspedas.time_interpolate() interpolates along time independently for each component of a scalar, vector, matrix, or higher-dimensional series.
 It accepts tplot names (including lists and wildcards) or dictionaries containing ``x`` and ``y``.
 This initial implementation supports linear interpolation only.
 Existing